tewarid/tewarid.github.io/_posts/2014/2014-10-29-bluetooth-on-raspberry-pi-with-buildroot.md

 ---
 # Bluetooth on Raspberry Pi with Buildroot

-This post shows how to build Bluetooth support with Buildroot for a Raspberry Pi.
+This post shows how to build Bluetooth support with Buildroot for a Raspberry Pi 1 Model B+.
 You'll need a Bluetooth adapter such as the [Bluetooth 4.0 USB Module](http://www.adafruit.com/products/1327) from Adafruit.
 That adapter is also Bluetooth Smart (LE) ready.

 I recommend using Buildroot 2014.08 because [bluez-tools]({% link _posts/2014/2014-10-24-customize-buildroot-to-build-bluez-tools.md %}) such as bt-adapter and bt-agent work with its version of Bluez.